FUE Hair Transplant

 In an FUE procedure, a tiny needle removes the entire follicular unit as a single graft.
 The grafts are so small that each one is smaller than a grain of rice.
 FUE is the definition of a minimally-invasive procedure.
 It preserves the natural architecture of follicular units.
 Since it uses a needle instead of a knife to remove the follicular units, the donor site heals quickly and comfortably, and allows you to wear your hair in any style.
 No strip of skin is removed.
 No long ear-to-ear scars.
 No worries that somebody may see a hair transplant scar when the light hits your scalp just right, or when you wake up, shower or swim.
 Where the follicles have been extracted any scarred tissue is so tiny as to be effectively invisible, even with hair as short as 1/4 of an inch.
 And since FUE removes less skin than strip harvest for the same number of grafts, it also heals more quickly with less pain and discomfort.
 No linear scar.
 No stigma.
 No embarrassment.
 No kidding.

 Contact us today.

 Although FUE hair restoration avoids a linear scar across the back of the head, it may leave tiny white round scars from the donor site where the hair is harvested.
 These are obscured by the surrounding hair on the back of the head, and are invisible unless the head is shaved.
 If you are considering shaving your head at any point, a hair transplant, of any kind, is likely not in your best interest.
 But then again, if you look good with a shaved head or like the way it feels, you probably aren’t reading this anyway.
-If you are skeptical of pictures in the era of PhotoShop watch these video testimonials from actual West+Bond clients.
+If you are skeptical of pictures in the era of PhotoShop see these before and after photos from actual West+Bond clients.
 Or better still, come into the clinic and see what it looks like up close.
 Visit the clinic and we will show you what it looks like on some of our founders or former patients.
 Prepare to be amazed.

 FUE and ARTAS®